anotherparsa/cppPractice/GCD/readme.txt

-finding the GCD of two numbers.
+finding the GCD of two numbers..